2000032059/JobConsultancySystem/README.md

 Deploy the project to Apache Tomcat server.
 Run the Application:

-Access the application in your web browser at http://localhost:8080/job-consultancy-management-system.
 Contributing
 We welcome contributions to enhance the functionality and improve the codebase of this project.
 If you would like to contribute, please follow these steps: